No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 The vinegar method

-For interior rust that just won’t go away, this method should do the trick.
+For interior heavy rust that just won’t go away, this method should do the trick and help prevent rust in the future.
 A reseasoning is required after this method as the vinegar will strip away your pan’s built up seasoning.

 - Bring equal parts water and vinegar to a boil over medium heat (we've noticed rice vinegar seems to work best).